fastconnect/cloudify-cloudera/apps/cloudera/cdh4-manager/README.md

 * **Property name** : *services*
 	* REQUIRED
-	* **Description** : an array of cloudera services to install and configure on the cluster
+	* **Description** : an array of cloudera services to install and configure on the cluster.
+See the .properties files for example.

 * **Property name** : *clouderaHadoopVersion*
 	* REQUIRED